String Quartet No. 3 (Shostakovich): Structure

 Playing time is approximately 33 minutes.

-Shostakovich originally provided programmatic subtitles for each movement, but retracted them immediately following the Beethoven Quartet's 1946 premiere.
-The consensus among music history scholars is that he removed these descriptions because tying each movement directly to a topic was too limiting, or because of worries about backlash from Soviet society, particularly the Union of Soviet Composers.
+Shostakovich originally provided programmatic subtitles for each movement, but retracted them immediately after the Beethoven Quartet's 1946 premiere.
+The consensus among music history scholars is that he did so because tying each movement directly to a topic was too limiting, or because of worries about backlash from Soviet society, particularly the Union of Soviet Composers.
 The subtitles, translated from their original Russian, are as follows:The first movement is in sonata allegro form.
-The first theme appears in the first violin appears in the first violin in F major, amid eighth note accompaniment by the other three instruments, including each of the twelve tones of the chromatic scale and echoed by the cello.
-The second theme, in E minor, is stated in the first violin as well and is later imitated and transformed by the second violin, viola, and cello.
-The development lasts over 100 measures and pulls its material mainly from the first theme, beginning with a fugue that starts with the first theme and devolves into dissonance, according to Rang Hee Kim from Florida State University.
-After a brief recapitulation, which includes the second theme not in the tonic, but in one of F major's tritones, B minor, the cello intensely takes over the closing theme.
+The first theme appears in the first violin in F major, accompanied by the other three instruments.
+It includes each of the twelve tones of the chromatic scale and is echoed by the cello.
+The second theme, in E minor, is stated in the first violin as well and is imitated and transformed by the second violin, viola, and cello.
+The development lasts over 100 measures and pulls its material mainly from the first theme, beginning with a fugue that starts with the first theme and devolves into dissonance.
+After a brief recapitulation, which includes the second theme not in the tonic but in B minor, the cello takes over the closing theme.
 The coda arrives with an acceleration and crescendo, borrowing the main theme as its material, and the movement abruptly closes with a first violin harmonic and pizzicato in the other voices.

 Rudolph Barshai arranged the piece for chamber symphony (Op.
 73a).
 It calls for flute, oboe, English horn, clarinet, bassoon, harp, and strings.
 It adds winds for tonal colour in the style of Shostakovich's symphonies.